Application status: Open - currently accepting Expressions of Interest

 Ministry responsible: Alberta Infrastructure

-Under the federal government's Investing in Canada Infrastructure Plan, Alberta will receive $140.6 million for community, culture and recreation projects over the next 10 years.
+Under the federal government's Investing in Canada Infrastructure Program, Alberta will receive $140.6 million for community, culture and recreation projects over the next 10 years.

 Communities can apply for funding to support new, expanded or renewed community centres and hubs, amateur sport, cultural and recreational installations and facilities.